ArctosDB/documentation-wiki/_documentation/componentloader.markdown

 ## Adding Data

 All Component loaders may be directly interacted with, and each will provide a data template (which is also the only authoritative source of information).
 Additionally, there are many UI shortcuts which write to component loaders.
+An API is possible but not implemented as of this writing.

 ## Keys